MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

     }
 ```

+The example uses a single field that allows the user to type natural language text in an unstructured format.
+But you can also include more fields, group, and parts for a more structured input.

 ### Add a system action to start AI generation

+In this task, you add action to the PromptDialog page that users select to start generating output with Copilot.
+The button appears on when the prompt area is  the.
 The platform includes a system action called Add a system action to generate results with Copilot.

 ```al
 actions